top of page

 Enrollment Process

-2. Parent & Student interview
+2. Complete a parent & student interview

-3. JHJ registration form & deposit
+3. Complete registration and submit deposit

 bottom of page